The Age of Alzheimer’s

 - Alzheimer’s has become institutionalized in world economies, especially in the U.S. (it is now a huge profit-making industry)

-Why is Alzheimer’s Not a Top Priority?
+Why Isn’t Alzheimer’s a Top Priority?

 Change only happens when enough pressure is applied.
 This pressure must be generated at a grassroots level, along with more heated pressure from scientists/researchers, non-profit agencies, elected officials and societal leaders.
 Yes, there is pressure, but it is not yet at that critical tipping point.
-Here are some ideas of what you can do to help apply the pressure to create change.

 Do we have the will as a global community to tip this disease over the edge?
 I hope so.